Bengal Tiger Conservation Inspires Hamish's Bronze Sculpture January 15, 2016

 The tiger has always sparked artists’ imaginations, from Rubens and Delacroix, to Bugatti and the mystical Sufi.
 I am no exception.
 Tigers prompted my research trip to India in 2015, to find one in the wild to sculpt.

 The tiger can measure up to 3 m in length and weigh 350 kg.
 Every tiger’s stripes are distinctly unique.
 No two markings are the same.
 They are also notoriously solitary.
 There were once eight species of tiger, but during the course of the 20th century three species died out.

 The healthiest remaining subspecies is the Bengal Tiger – Panthera Tigris Tigris.
 It is the national animal of both India and Bangladesh.
 However, tragically it too faces extinction.
 Poaching, deforestation, overgrazing, and a growing human population all weigh against tigers.
 Their future hangs in the balance.

 The research trip also had another purpose.
 I have always had a passion for protecting the natural habitats where wild animals can flourish.
 It would be so sad if our only experience of animals was through a zoo.
 As a result, I collaborate with many charities that help to sustain local ecosystems.
 I hope I can highlight the lasting importance of their efforts.

 On this trip I saw the results of a new policy to promote community nature conservancy on private lands outside wildlife sanctuaries.
 Sudhir Mungantiwar, the Forest Minister, and Dr Debabrata Swain, the Inspector General of Forests and National Tiger Conservancy launched it.
-I have seen CNC being implemented in Africa, from the Masai Mara to the Serengeti.
+I have seen community nature conservancy implemented in Africa, from the Masai Mara to the Serengeti.
 In brief, the tiger foundation provides compensation to farmers.
 Therefore man-animal conflict reduces.
 It also encourages locals to protect their own environment through wildlife conservancy.